 In the midst of the arid Nazca Desert in Peru, a series of giant carvings have been puzzling scientists and archaeologists for decades.
 These geoglyphs are the Nazca Lines – figures of humans, animals, birds, trees, flowers and other objects with mysterious origins.

 It is believed that the lines were sculpted in the desert by the Nazca people around two thousand years ago.
 But the big mystery is their purpose.
 Theories have been suggested, but nobody knows for certain why these breathtaking carvings were created in the first place.

 From a small airport just outside Nazca city, you can take a short flight to see the most famous of the carved figures from above, such as the monkey, the hummingbird, and the astronaut.
 You need to arrive early and be prepared to wait for a while before taking to the air, but it’s worth the effort to see one of the world’s greatest creative mysteries.

-In my bio, it says “go to space one day” which I’m not sure I’ll manage unless I win the lottery.
-That’s why the Atacama Desert in Chile is one of my favorite places on earth.
+In my bio, it says “Go to space one day” which I’m not sure I’ll manage unless I win the lottery.
+That’s why the Atacama Desert in Chile is one of my favourite places on Earth.
 It’s so alien!
-Moon landscapes, mars landscapes, surreal lagoons with salt flats and blue skies with pinkish volcano’s lining up.
+Moon landscapes, Mars landscapes, surreal lagoons with salt flats and blue skies with pinkish volcanoes lining up.
 The geysers and rainbow mountains make the landscape complete.
 All this at an altitude of 4000 meters and up reaching towards space.

 One day I want to make another Atacama Desert trip and I recommend everyone to put it on their bucket list for South America.